 The BOSTES Stage statements help primary teachers summarise the teaching and learning required for each syllabus.
 You can read the statements for each primary learning area on the BOSTES website.
-The BOSTES stage statements for primary schools replace the BOSTES foundation statements as each of the new syllabuses is introduced (see page 2 for details of the implementation schedule).
+The BOSTES Stage statements for primary schools replace the BOSTES foundation statements as each of the new syllabuses is introduced (details of the implementation schedule).

 A syllabus describes what should be covered in each learning area at each stage of schooling.
 ‘Syllabus’ and ‘curriculum’ are often used to describe the same thing, although ‘curriculum’ can also be a more general term to describe everything taught in schools.

 The four new NSW syllabuses are available in an interactive format at: